AndyHoggANU/mom6-global-01/README.md

 contains the model configurations, and the scripts required to generate the input forcing.

-This is the second version of this simulation, starting from WOA initial conditions rather than ACCESS-OM2.
+This is the third version of this simulation, starting from WOA initial conditions and using HYCOM1 vertical coordinates rather than ZSTAR..